open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 }

 type Taint struct {
+   // The taint key to be applied to a cluster. e.g. bar or foo.example.com/bar.
+	 // The regex it matches is (dns1123SubdomainFmt/)?(qualifiedNameFmt)
+   // +required
+   // +kubebuilder:validation:Required
+   // +kubebuilder:validation:Pattern=`^([a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*/)?(([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9])$`
+   // +kubebuilder:validation:MaxLength=316
+   Key string `json:"key"`
    // Required.
-The taint key to be applied to a cluster.
-   Key string `json:"key"`
+The effect of the taint on clusters
+	 // that do not tolerate the taint.
+	 // Valid effects are NoSelect, PreferNoSelect and NoSelectIfNew.
+   Effect TaintEffect `json: "taintEffect"`
    // The taint value corresponding to the taint key.
 It can be nil.
 When the Operator in Toleration is
 	 // "Exists", the Value in taint would be ignored.
 When the Operator in Toleration is "Equal" and taint's
 	 // value is nil, toleration's value should also be nil if they are matched.
 	 // +optional
+	 // +kubebuilder:validation:MaxLength=1024
    Value string `json:"value,omitempty"`
    // TimeAdded represents the time at which the taint was added.
-   // +optional
    TimeAdded *metav1.Time `json:"timeadded,omitempty"`
 }

+type TaintEffect string
+const (
+    // Do not allow placements to select the cluster unless they tolerate the taint.
+    // The cluster will be removed from the placement cluster decisions if a placement has already selected
+    // this cluster.
+    TaintEffectNoSelect TaintEffect = "NoSelect"
+    // Like TaintEffectNoSelect, but the scheduler tries not to select the cluster, rather than
+    // prohibiting placements from selecting the cluster entirely.
+    TaintEffectPreferNoSelect TaintEffect = "PreferNoSelect"
+    // Do not allow placements to select the cluster unless
+    // 1) they tolerate the taint;
+    // 2) they have already had the cluster in their cluster decisions;
+    TaintEffectNoSelectIfNew TaintEffect = "NoSelectIfNew" )
 ```

 #### PlacementSpec